 Overview

-revolution/laravel-fetch-metadata is a security-focused middleware package that validatesSec-Fetch-* HTTP headers sent by browsers.
-It allows you to control which requests are permitted based on their origin relationship, mode, destination resource type, and user interaction status.
+revolution/laravel-fetch-metadata is a security middleware package that validates theSec-Fetch-* HTTP headers sent by browsers.
+You can control which requests to allow based on the origin, mode, destination, and whether the request was user-initiated.

-In Laravel 13, the CSRF protection now uses the
+In Laravel 13, CSRF protection uses the

-Register middleware aliases
+Registering middleware aliases

 Register middleware aliases inbootstrap/app.php.

-Middleware classes
+Middleware overview

 SecFetchSite